rkabiljo/WGCNA-with-HERVS/README.md

 module.trait.corr.pvals <- corPvalueStudent(module.trait.corr, nSamples)
 heatmap.data <- merge(module_eigengenes, traits, by = 'row.names')
 head(heatmap.data)

+#if the first column is the actual rownames, run the following to fix it
 heatmap.data <- heatmap.data %>%
 column_to_rownames(var = 'Row.names')
 ```